robsontenorio/marina/swarm/README.md

 ## Zero downtime deployments and rollback

-These configs make zero downtime deployments and rollback possible, whenever you need to re-deploy the stack or update the service images.
+These configs below make zero downtime deployments and rollback possible, whenever you need to re-deploy the stack or update the service images.

+Depending on how long your health check takes to pass, you may need to adjust the `start_period` and `timeout` values.

 ```yaml
 # This is configured for each service on `docker-compose.yml`